isotopp/isotopp.github.io/_posts/2021-09-27-mysql-booking-2010-a-hiring-interview-question.md

 *Read and write handles are split in the application.
 Clients write to a primary MySQL database, which then replicates to a database instance that is fixed part of a cell.
 Clients from a cell read from this fixed replica.*

 Unfortunately, this is not very effective:
-The data center has 10 cells, but when a cell overloads its database spare capacity from other cells cannot be utilized.
+The data center has 10 cells, but when a cell overloads its database, spare capacity from other cells cannot be utilized.
 Also, the data center is not redundant.

 We want to: